ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 Please check off line-items as they are completed and leave notes if necessary.
 If an item is not relevant to the site launch, [strike it out](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#styling-text)
-ex: `~~Not relevant item~~`.
+(e.g. `~~Not relevant item~~`).
 If child tickets are created for any line-item, please update this ticket description to include references to those tickets.

 ## Preparation
 - [ ] Determine production domain.
 - [ ] Determine if any existing traffic needs to be proxied or redirected.
 - [ ] Determine how redirects will be handled if they are needed.
-- [ ] Determine where the database will come from.
+- [ ] Determine where the starting database will come from.
 - [ ] Determine who manages DNS.
 - [ ] Determine the caching strategy.

 ## Security
 - [ ] Review the [Security Review module](https://www.drupal.org/project/security_review).
 - [ ] Verify that development related accounts/passwords have been reset or removed.
-- [ ] Verify that proper permissions are set on settings and services.yml files.
+- [ ] Verify that proper permissions are set on `settings.php` and
+      `services.yml` files.
-- [ ] Confirm that development modules are disabled on produciton (`kint`, `devel_generate`, `devel`, etc).
+- [ ] Confirm that development modules are disabled on produciton (e.g. `kint`, `devel_generate`, `devel`, etc).
 - [ ] Verify that `$settings['trusted_host_patterns']` is configured.

 ## Analytics
 - [ ] Configure Google Tag Manager if applicable.
 - [ ] Configure Google Analytics or your analytics tool of choice.
 - [ ] Configure New Relic if applicable.
-- [ ] Verify analytics tools are only reporting from the production environment.
+- [ ] Verify analytics tools are only reporting from the production environment or reporting separately depending on requirements.

 ## QA Site
 - [ ] Determine if a QA site is needed.
 - [ ] Confirm that `robots.txt` or the corresponding HTTP header is configured
       to block traffic to the QA site.
-- [ ] Implement password protection with http-auth if required.
+- [ ] Implement password protection with HTTP Authorization if required.
+- [ ] Verify that proper testing API keys are configured if needed.

 ## Performance
 - [ ] Enable Drupal Page caching.
 - [ ] Enable Drupal Big Pipe caching if needed.
 - [ ] Verify that custom render array cache metadata is set and tested.
 - [ ] Determine if CSS/JavaScript aggregation should be enabled.
-- [ ] Verify that development related services are disabled (e.g. `development.services.yml`)
+- [ ] Verify that development related services are disabled (e.g.
+      `development.services.yml`)
 - [ ] Verify Redis connectivity and Redis is used for caching.
 - [ ] Verify that Redis is using the correct cache prefix if applicable.
 - [ ] Configured and test the CDN if applicable.